 Blogging remains, however, one of the most cost-effective methods to reach a wide audience – some of whom may eventually become paying guests.
-If this year has taught us anything, it’s that it’s important to keep your brand’s voice out there and stay connected to your clientele, even when things slow down.
+If these past 18 months have taught us anything, it’s that it’s important to keep your brand’s voice out there and stay connected to your clientele, even when things slow down.
 A blog is an excellent way to build and maintain your brand’s presence and stay in people’s minds.

 The key lies in maintaining a consistent approach to this form of content marketing.
 You might need some convincing, however, so we’ve listed a few reasons here why a blog will provide your hotel with tremendous value.

 Hotels are fascinating environments in which to work and, therefore, often have equally compelling histories.

 Telling stories is an excellent type of content for any business or hotel blog, and, no doubt, your hotel has plenty.
 It could be a story about the property itself, the staff, your highly popular restaurant or your meaningful contribution to the local economy.

 Remember – you don’t have to be the only person who contributes to the hotel blog.
 Ask other staff members to write an occasional post; it’s a great opportunity to generate as much value from it as possible and be a consistent source of fresh new content.
 You can also ask the owners and/or managers of any local attractions with whom you have partnerships and even guests to contribute guest posts.

 It’ll demonstrate you’re on the pulse

 Hotel and traveler trends change like the wind, but with a blog you can show that you react quickly to the most interesting trends by simply writing about them.